-- Verify the mechanical situation. - If necessary, use a cushioned mechanical stop or a suitable brake.
+- · Verify the mechanical situation. - If necessary, use a cushioned mechanical stop or a suitable brake.

-Failure to follow these instructions can result in death or serious injury.
+Failure to follow these instructions can result in death, serious injury, or equipment damage.

 LOSS OF BRAKING FORCE DUE TO WEAR OR HIGH TEMPERATURE

 Applying the holding brake while the motor is running will cause excessive wear and loss of the braking force.
 Heat decreases the braking force.